 1. Villa Doria Pamphili

-If you ask any visitor to Rome what the best park or garden is in Rome, they’ll undoubtedly say Villa Borghese and for good reason.
-If you ask any Roman what their favorite park in Rome is, you’ll probably hear Villa Pamphili.
+If you ask any visitor to Rome which is the best park or garden in Rome, they’ll undoubtedly say Villa Borghese and for good reason.
+If you ask any Roman what their favorite park in Rome is, however, you’ll probably hear Villa Pamphili.

-Villa Doria Pamphili is the third largest park in Rome behind Parco degli Acquedotti and Villa Ada weighing in at 450 acres.
-It is part of multiple Roman neighborhoods but most notably Monteverde or the green hill.
-This area is heavily populated by locals and ex-pats.
-Villa Pamphili is a massive draw to living in this area.
+Villa Doria Pamphili is the third largest park in Rome after Parco degli Acquedotti and Villa Ada with a sprawling 450 acres.
+It’s part of multiple Roman neighborhoods but most notably Monteverde (green hill).
+This area is heavily populated by locals and expats and Villa Pamphili is a massive draw to living in this area.

-Do you want to visit it as a tourist?
-Maybe.
+Would you want to visit it as a tourist?
+It depends.
 It’s a great place to go for a morning jog if you are an exercise enthusiast.
-I wouldn’t recommend it for the general visitor who wants to see places of interest.
-There is an amazing palace and garden, featured above, but beyond that, it is simply a massive sprawling garden with lots of green space and fresh air.
+However, I wouldn’t recommend it for the general visitor who wants to see places of interest.
+There is an amazing palace and garden, featured in the image above, but beyond that, it is simply a massive sprawling garden with lots of green space and fresh air.

-If you are planning a longer stay in Rome and want to get to know the city, this is a spot you want to get on your list early on as you will make some return trips.
+If you’re planning a longer stay in Rome and want to get to know the city, this is a spot you want to put on your list early on as you will make some return trips.
 I used to live right next to this park and really enjoyed evening jogs through the park.
-They have exercise equipment scattered throughout like pull-up bars etc. Very cool.
+They have exercise equipment scattered throughout like pull-up bars, etc. It’s very cool.

 Address: Via. di S. Pancrazio